 After stating your goal and praying for others to attain their goals, surrender control over your life to a greater power.
 (For the reasoning behind this, read the post, “The question of will“)

 After surrendering your will, forgive others for the mistakes they have made in their ignorance, and then forgive yourself for the mistakes you have made in your ignorance.
-(To refuse to forgive yourself is to cling to pride in yourself.)
-You owe nothing to this world, and this world owes nothing to you.
+To refuse to forgive yourself is to cling to pride of self.
+Furthermore, you have lived thousands of lives: how are you going to atone for everything you have done in your past lives?

 And forgive us our debts, as we forgive our debtors.